mistersouza/quiz/README.md

 ### Audience 🎯

-_The initial target audience for the quiz web-app would include:_
+● The initial target audience for the quiz web-app would include:_

 1. <details><summary>Students and Educators</summary> Educational quizzes can cater to students of various age groups, helping with learning and test preparation.</details>